 When ordering groceries online, for example, customers can also add a bottle of red wine for a romantic dinner, spirits for an exciting party, or a pack of beer for a friendly get-together.
 It is simply a matter of convenience.

-Interestingly, there are alcohol delivery websites which have fared well ahead of their offline competitors, thanks to the implementation of highly successful marketing and selling strategies.
+Interestingly, there are alcohol delivery websites that have fared well ahead of their offline competitors, thanks to the implementation of highly successful marketing and selling strategies, and an alcohol delivery business plan.
 They can offer almost any kind of wine, spirits, or beer, sweetened by free home delivery (usually with a price minimum) and delivery to remote places, as well as special offers for the next purchase, and many other beneficial services.

 Looking back at those popular alcohol brands, we can say for sure that they meet customer demands & needs.
 Here are three of the most important market demands for selling alcohol online: